Principles Of Heliophysics: a textbook on the universal processes behind planetary habitability: Radionuclides as proxies of magnetic variability

 Chondritic meteorites cannot be used to study variations in the cosmic ray flux on longer time scales, because their exposure ages (time between being formed and striking the Earth) are typically less than a few tens of million years.
 Fortunately, there are numerous recovered iron meteorites which were exposed in space as small bodies for up to two billion years since being formed, and which are well suited for this purpose.
 The measurement of all three isotopes of potassium permits the detection of the cosmic-ray-produced component which is superimposed to potassium initially present in the meteorite.
-For the period of $0.2 - 1.0$\,Gyr ago, essentially constant $^{38}$Ar production rates are observed, and agreement between ages determined from $^{38}$Ar and from $^{40}$K and $^{41}$K.'' \activity{How are the decrease of stellar rotation speed, magnetic activity, and mass-loss rate on long time scales compatible with the 'essentially constant' GCR exposure over the past $\approx 1$\,Gyr?
+For the period of $0.2 - 1.0$\,Gyr ago, essentially constant $^{38}$Ar production rates are observed, and agreement between ages determined from $^{38}$Ar and from $^{40}$K and $^{41}$K.'' \href{https://ui.adsabs.harvard.edu/abs/2013SSRv..176..351W/abstract}{It appears} (\citep{2013SSRv..176..351W}) that not much has changed in terms of long-term variability in solar activity or long-term trends in GCR fluxes coming into the heliosphere over the past billion years, to within a factor of $\sim 1.5$, based on a variety of radionuclides in meteoritic samples and terrestrial sediments combined \ldots\ but realize that variability below time scales of hundreds of thousands to millions of years cannot be detected within these records. \activity{{\em Consider/Show:} How are the decrease of stellar rotation speed, magnetic activity, and mass-loss rate on long time scales compatible with the 'essentially constant' GCR exposure over the past $\approx 1$\,Gyr?
 The answer has to do with the fact that the Sun is already an aged star, and can be traced to its relatively weak magnetic braking over the past 1\,Gyr, and thus relatively little decrease in coronal activity and mass-loss rate.
 The limited impact on GCRs at Earth orbit over time also suggests that the heliospheric variability (leading to diffusive GCR scattering) has not changed too much.
-Estimate the changes over time using Eqs.~(\ref{eq:skumanich}) and~(\ref{eq:masslossage}), and Fig.~\ref{figure:rotact}.} \href{https://ui.adsabs.harvard.edu/abs/2013SSRv..176..351W/abstract}{It appears (\citep{2013SSRv..176..351W}}) that not much has changed in terms of long-term variability in solar activity or long-term trends in GCR fluxes coming into the heliosphere over the past billion years, to within a factor of $\sim 1.5$, based on a variety of radionuclides in meteoritic samples and terrestrial sediments combined \ldots\ but realize that variability below time scales of hundreds of thousands to millions of years cannot be detected within these records.
+Estimate the changes over time using Eqs.~(\ref{eq:skumanich}) and~(\ref{eq:masslossage}), and Fig.~\ref{figure:rotact}.}